 Dr. Wahls said her MS improved dramatically, without drugs, after she switched to the Paleo diet.
 “The results stunned my physician, my family, and me: within a year, I was able to walk through the hospital without a cane and even complete an 18-mile bicycle tour," she said.

-Similarly, singer Chad Vaccarino of the duo A Great Big World also said he is treating his multiple sclerosis with the Paleo diet inspired by Dr. Wahls.
+Similarly, singer Chad Vaccarino of the duo A Great Big World is treating his multiple sclerosis with a low-carb, high-fat Paleo diet inspired by Dr. Wahls.

 “My symptoms went away completely,” said Vaccarino.
 “I’m sharing my story in the hopes that it might inspire you the way Dr. Wahls' story inspired me.
 I don't know if it will work for everyone, but it did for me and I'm grateful."